pmarks-net/everclamp/docs/index.md

 ## Calibration

-How do you make standard nuts and bolts with a 3D printer?
-I modeled an array of M6 holes ([scad](https://github.com/pmarks-net/everclamp/blob/main/calibration_holes.scad), [stl](https://github.com/pmarks-net/everclamp/blob/main/calibration_holes.stl)) and M6 bolts ([scad](https://github.com/pmarks-net/everclamp/blob/main/calibration_bolts.scad), [stl](https://github.com/pmarks-net/everclamp/blob/main/calibration_bolts.stl)) scaled by 90-114% in the X-Y plane, so you can explore what scaling factor is needed to make your slicer and printer fit and off-the-shelf M6 nut and bolt:
+I modeled arrays of M6 holes ([scad](https://github.com/pmarks-net/everclamp/blob/main/calibration_holes.scad), [stl](https://github.com/pmarks-net/everclamp/blob/main/calibration_holes.stl)) and M6 bolts ([scad](https://github.com/pmarks-net/everclamp/blob/main/calibration_bolts.scad), [stl](https://github.com/pmarks-net/everclamp/blob/main/calibration_bolts.stl)) scaled by 90-114% in the X-Y plane, so you print these calibration models and explore which scaling factor is needed to make your slicer and printer fit and off-the-shelf M6 nuts and bolts:

 <img src="media/calibration_arrays.jpg" width="480">

-When I create M6x1 threads in Fusion360, the holes print too tight.
-My solution is a bit janky, but it works:
+When I create M6 threads in Fusion360, the only scaling factor is 100%, so here is a somewhat-janky workaround:

 - Search `%localappdata%\Autodesk` for the `ISOMetricprofile.xml` file.
 See [this article](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/Custom-Threads-in-Fusion-360.html) for details.